siddarthpatil5450/offline-rag-assistant/README.md

   instructions.
 Several of the code comments describe real failure modes this caused and how they were mitigated.
-- Retrieval uses plain vector similarity with no reranking step and no hybrid (keyword + semantic) search yet — both are natural next improvements.
+- Retrieval uses plain vector similarity with no reranking step and no hybrid (keyword plus semantic) search yet.
+Both are natural next improvements.
-- No automated accuracy evaluation is wired in yet; testing so far has been manual, question-by-question.
+- No automated accuracy evaluation is wired in yet; testing so far has been manual, question by question.

 ## License

-MIT — see `LICENSE`.
+MIT.
+See `LICENSE`.